-Missouri's Prevailing Wage Law establishes a minimum wage rate that must be paid to workers on public works construction projects in Missouri, such as bridges, roads, and government buildings.
+Missouri's Prevailing Wage Law establishes a minimum wage rate that must be paid to workers on Missouri public works construction projects valued at more than $75,000, such as bridges, roads, and government buildings.
 The prevailing wage rate differs by county and for different types of work.
 You can find Annual Wage Order 25, which provides the current prevailing wage rates, here.

 Guidelines for Contractors

 The Missouri Prevailing Wage Law requires that all workers working on public works projects be paid the proper prevailing wage rate.
 Prevailing wage rates are determined by actual hours worked, for a particular occupational title (classification/trade) in each individual county throughout the state.
-Download the Public Works Guidebook to assist you with your next public works job.
+You can use our Public Works Guide to assist you with your next public works job.